Maureen Starkey Tigrett: Marriage

-After Lennon moved away, the Starrs sold Sunny Heights for £50,000, and bought a 16th-century mansion in Elstead, from Peter Sellers, which they soon sold to Stephen Stills, before moving into Roundhill, on Compton Avenue, Highgate, London, on 25 April 1969.
+After Lennon moved away, the Starrs sold Sunny Heights for £50,000 and bought a 16th-century mansion in Elstead, from Peter Sellers, which they soon sold to Stephen Stills, before moving into Roundhill, on Compton Avenue, Highgate, London, on 25 April 1969.
 They bought Lennon's home at Tittenhurst Park on 18 September 1973.

-Cox enjoyed the closeness of Cynthia Lennon and Pattie Harrison, as they often went on holiday together, shopping, and celebrated Christmas.
-Starr promised that he would set up a nationwide hairdressing business for his wife, but the idea was later shelved, as she had to deal with looking after their children and being the wife of a Beatle.
-This would entail waiting with other Beatles' partners, at clubs like the Speakeasy Club, the Ad Lib, or the Scotch of St James, or staying up all night, waiting with a cooked meal for Starr when he came home after a recording session.
-She was also asked to look after voluminous fan club mail, and would personally answer letters.
+Cox enjoyed the closeness of Cynthia Lennon and Pattie Boyd, as they often went on holiday, shopped, and celebrated Christmas together.
+Starr promised that he would set up a nationwide hairdressing business for his wife, but the idea was later shelved, as she had to deal with caring for their children and being the wife of a Beatle.
+This would entail waiting with other Beatles' partners, at clubs like the Speakeasy Club, the Ad Lib, or the Scotch of St. James, or staying up all night, waiting with a cooked meal for Starr when he came home after a recording session.
+She was also asked to look after voluminous fan club mail and would personally answer letters.
 The Starrs were both interested in various arts, and collaborated on photo montages, paintings and simple sculptures together.

 On 19 February 1968, the Starrs travelled to Rishikesh, India, with McCartney and Asher.
 They joined the Lennons and the Harrisons, who had arrived three days earlier.
 Maureen took an instant dislike to the spiders, mosquitoes, and flies that were ever-present in the ashram.
 The division between the sexes was emphasised by the male musicians sitting outside at night composing songs, while their partners would gather together in one of their rooms, often talking about life as the wife or partner of a Beatle.
 The Starrs left India on 1 March, saying the unfamiliar food was not to their liking, and they were missing their children.